 - Congenital defects of the uterus and cervix

-Laparoscopy is a surgical procedure involving lighted scopes that are used to evaluate the pelvic organs for diagnostic or operative purposes possibly related to infertility.
+Laparoscopy is a surgical procedure involving small cameras inserted into the abdomen that are used to evaluate the pelvic organs for diagnostic or operative purposes.

 There are many reasons to have a laparoscopy including: